Can gut inflammation cause anxiety? Can the health of your gut microbiome really impact you on such a profound level?

 - A lot of metabolic and neurotransmitter byproducts are produced in the gut that affect the brain in a very significant way and

-- Because the enteric nervous system, which is a neurological system, lines the entire digestive track.
+- Because the enteric nervous system, which is a neurological system, lines the entire digestive tract.

 The enteric nervous system is only second to the brain in terms of nerve endings.
 In fact, it’s got more nerve endings than the spinal cord does, so it’s a very dense neurological tissue and the gut and gut bacteria have direct access to this entire system.
 The enteric nervous system is directly connected to the brain through the vagus nerve.
 In other words, it’s a 2-way street of communication between the gut and the brain.